 The Game Development Sector Rebate (GDSR) aims to support the ongoing development and growth of Aotearoa New Zealand's game development sector.
-It seeks to catalyse growth and job creation in mid-to large-sized game development studios to strengthen the domestic sector.
+It seeks to catalyse growth and job creation in midto large-sized game development studios to strengthen the domestic sector.

 In Budget 2023 the Government provided funding of \$40 million per annum for delivering and administering a rebate for the game development sector.
 It is a rebate on eligible expenditures of eligible firms, at a rate of 20%.
-A firm's rebate payment is capped at \$3 million per annum and the minimum eligible expenditure per annum in order to qualify for the rebate is \$250,000 NZD.
+A firm's rebate payment is capped at \$3 million per annum and the minimum qualifying expenditure per annum is \$250,000 NZD.